Andrew-Harris-Tech/EVXchange/README.md

-# ⚡ ChargeBnB
+# ⚡ EVXchange

-ChargeBnB is a peer-to-peer electric vehicle (EV) charging station platform — think AirBnB, but for home and public parking lot chargers.
+EVXchange is a peer-to-peer electric vehicle (EV) charging station platform — think AirBnB, but for home and public parking lot chargers.
 EV owners can search, view, and book nearby charging spots hosted by individuals or businesses.
 Hosts can monetize their unused chargers.
 The platform features secure authentication, real-time location mapping, seamless booking, payments, and reviews.

 ---